Azukaa/Network_Intrusion_Detection/README.md

 # Network_intrusion_detection

-This Model uses Machine learning algorithms to determine anomalies in a network.
+This project applies machine learning models on the KDD dataset of network flow traffic to determine anomalies in computer networks.